 Created a dedicated section (I thought it only affected Mac computers, but intri says others are in the same case).
 Added the 2 workarounds.
 Please review :)

 #17 Updated by intrigeri almost 3 years ago

 - Status changed from Confirmed to In Progress

+This time: Created a dedicated section (I thought it only affected Mac computers, but intri says others are in the same case).
+Added the 2 workarounds.
+Please review :)

+#17 Updated by intrigeri about 3 years ago

+- Status changed from Confirmed to In Progress